 We recommend that you grant access to your parents through our parent portal.

 Viterbo University offers many scholarships.
-Talk to your admissions counselor to find out about scholarships that might be a good fit for you and application deadlines.
+Talk to your admissions counselor to find out about scholarship opportunities that might be a good fit for you.